jsamuelkamau-dot/aws-secretshield-cloud-security/docs/01-prerequisites.md

 - Decisions will be explained, not just implemented
 - The project is designed to simulate real-world cloud security scenarios

-## Evidence to Capture
-- Screenshot of the repository structure
-- Screenshot of this lab completed in GitHub

 ## Next Lab
 ➡️ [Lab 02 – Threat Model](02-threat-model.md)